xoofee/findeasy/docs/PRD.md

 ## Map

-- get map (.osm.gz, encrypted, for a place) from backend using user's location.
+- get map (.osm.gz, encrypted, for a place) from backend using user's location (Initially from phone's location sdk, GPS/cell tower).
 If no building found or match errorously, let the user to report or connect our customer manager.
 He may use the app to feed back or call us directly.
+  - the map file will be cached on the device, with version for the first time.
+For the second time, the app will check if the map files already downloaded.
+If downloaded in 24 hour, it use the map directly.
+If more than 24hour, the app check the version (or timestamp) against server (through api certainly), and decide whether to redownload. if same version or timestamp, do not download.
+Only check once every day, to reduce the server load, unless the user force refresh.
 - indoor map rendering.
 2d for now and 3d in the future.
 May turn on or turn off the outdoor map as base layer.
 - show poi and road/ways.
 Show parking space name (like B1-103, E124) when zoom factor exceed certain value.
 Show less poi names (including shops, ...) if screen cannot hold